tcouch/rsd-talks/rsd/index.md

 The production and maintainance of software is an important part of research in many fields.
 Yet code is often lost at the end of projects, and unusable by anyone other than the researcher who created it.
-In this presentation, Dr James Hetherington, founding leader of the UCL Research Software Development Team, will discuss the relationship of software engineering best practice to the construction and maintenance of research code, and the effort to find a place in UK HEIs for Research Software Engineers.
+In this presentation, Dr James Hetherington, founding head of the UCL Research Software Development Group, will discuss the relationship of software engineering best practice to the construction and maintenance of research code, and the effort to find a place in UK HEIs for Research Software Engineers.
 He will provide some practical tips on